 The acidification of the dough by lactic acid bacteria in our sourdough starter and other physical-chemical changes during the breadmaking process help protect against premature bread firming and drying.
-Additionally, these acids also help prevent molding, and in my experience (and also that of the WSU Bread Lab), usually keep a loaf perfectly edible for a week or more—all without any chemical preservatives.
+These acids also help prevent molding, and in my experience (and also that of the WSU Bread Lab), they usually keep a loaf perfectly edible for a week or more—all without any chemical preservatives.

-The Science: from baking to staling
+The science: from baking to staling

 This retrogradation means a hardening of the crumb as moisture moves out from the starches, eventually taking a loaf of bread from soft and pliable to excessively hard and what we identify as stale.
 Other processes begin to take effect with the crust as well, as it begins drawing moisture out from the crumb into itself, making the crust rugged and leathery.

 It's also worth knowing that doughs containing some percentage of fats (lipids) will typically last longer before staling.
-The fat present in the dough slows the re-crystallization of the starch granules and reduces the movement of moisture between starches and proteins (de-gelatinization)6 which causes the crumb to harden.
+The fat present in the dough slows the re-crystallization of the starch granules and reduces the movement of moisture between starches and proteins (de-gelatinization)3 which causes the crumb to harden.

 Staling vs. drying

 Note that staling and drying are distinctly different processes at work.
-Staling can result in a firm, hard loaf of bread but is not necessarily due to the evaporation or loss of water from the crumb and crust, it's more about the retrogradation process described above.
+Staling can result in a firm, hard loaf of bread but is not necessarily due to the evaporation or loss of water from the crumb and crust; it's more about the retrogradation process described above.
 However, drying can also occur and can especially be a problem in arid climates (like where I live in New Mexico).

 Ok, enough science.
 So how do we put this into practice?

 First and foremost, it's always best to let fresh bread rest until it's cool and fully set before slicing.
-I know, fresh-from-the-oven is hard to resist, but your bread will not only taste better it will keep longer if you wait to cut it for at least an hour—I actually prefer two or more.
+I know, fresh-from-the-oven is hard to resist, but your bread will not only taste better it will keep longer if you wait to cut it for at least an hour—I prefer two or more.

 Store bread cut-side down